scrapy/scrapy/docs/faq.rst

 :ref:`signal handlers <topics-signals>` handlers or :ref:`spider middlewares <topics-spider-middleware>`) to make them work correctly.

+Alternatively, you can use the :func:`~scrapy.utils.decorators.subscriptable_dataclass` decorator:

+.. autofunction:: scrapy.utils.decorators.subscriptable_dataclass

-Alternatively, you can use the :function:scrapy.utils.decorators.subscriptable_dataclass`` decorator, which adds the appropriate methods in order to make ``dataclass`` objects capable of being accessed like dictionaries.
+It adds the appropriate methods in order to make ``dataclass`` objects capable of being accessed like dictionaries.
 This decorator is also useful when working with third-party components which deal with items and haven't been yet adapted to support dataclass-based items.